levsero/test_embed/DEPLOY.md

 ## Verification

 - Test your changes on a production account.
 - Keep an eye on our [health dashboards](https://app.datadoghq.com/screen/156652/taipan-health-dashboard) to make sure nothing is out of the ordinary.
+This dashboard shows anomaly data on metrics when they are below or above the regular thresholds.
+Note that it is normal to see occasional spikes in certain metrics that will appear as anomaly data, however, if any metrics are consistently abnormal it may be related to a recent deploy.
 - Make sure our [Production Smoke tests](https://jenkins.zende.sk/view/Embeddables/job/widget_production_smoke_test/) pass.